 8. If you’re after uber-cool on the southern end of the Bund, head for The Roof on the top floor of Shanghai’s chic Waterhouse Hotel and savour a chilled vibe while contemplating the remarkable light show.

-9. Rock Bar at Bali’s Ayana Resort & Spa is a casual clifftop – rather than rooftop – spot with its open-air patio balanced on the rocks 14m above Jimbaran Bay.
+9. Rock Bar at Bali’s Ayana Resort & Spa (below) is a casual clifftop – rather than rooftop – spot with its open-air patio balanced on the rocks 14m above Jimbaran Bay.

 10. The Pullman Saigon Centre is the southern Vietnamese city’s hippest address with Cobalt on the 30th floor serving tapas and drinks that put an innovative twist on tradition.